wxiang54/cse214/hw4/README.md

   * To run the makefile, execute `$make run` in the makefile's directory (or simply type `$make` to compile but not run)
   * Put input files (in<#>.txt, like the last HW) are in the same directory as the driver file before running
     * Also please make sure there are no blank lines between test cases in input files

-* NOTE: As you will soon find out anyway, I did not implement delete() fxn for the 2-3-4 Tree in Question 3.
-But just as a quick forenote. :)